cockroachdb/docs/v22.1/schema-design-indexes.md

     - Queries can benefit from an index even if they only filter a prefix of its columns.
 For example, if you create an index of columns `(A, B, C)`, queries filtering `(A)` or `(A, B)` can use the index, so you don't need to also index `(A)`.

-    - If you need to [change a vehicles_pkey key](constraints.html#change-constraints), and you do not plan to filter queries on the existing vehicles_pkey key column(s), do not use [`ALTER vehicles_pkey KEY`](alter-vehicles_pkey-key.html) because it creates a secondary index from an existing vehicles_pkey key.
-Instead, use [`DROP CONSTRAINT ... vehicles_pkey KEY`/`ADD CONSTRAINT ... vehicles_pkey KEY`](add-constraint.html#changing-vehicles_pkey-keys-with-add-constraint-vehicles_pkey-key), which does not create a secondary index.
+    - If you need to [change a primary key](constraints.html#change-constraints), and you do not plan to filter queries on the existing primary key column(s), do not use [`ALTER PRIMARY KEY`](alter-primary-key.html) because it creates a secondary index from an existing primary key.
+Instead, use [`DROP CONSTRAINT ...
+PRIMARY KEY`/`ADD CONSTRAINT ...
+PRIMARY KEY`](add-constraint.html#changing-primary-keys-with-add-constraint-primary-key), which does not create a secondary index.

 ### Index management